Node-In-Layers/nil-core/README.md

 ## Annotated Functions

 Node-in-layers provides a function `annotatedFunction()` that is extremely useful for building consumable living APIs.
-This functionality is heavily recommended for feature level exported functions, or higher.
+This functionality is heavily recommended for feature level functions.

 This function AUTOMATICALLY accounts for crossLayerProps as a last optional argument to the function as well that the output could be the type you describe OR an ErrorObject type.